1. The NI Smart Camera Family

 Right: NI 177x High-Performance Smart Cameras pictured with Vision Builder for Automated Inspection

 With the combination of a high-performance processor, a high-quality CCD image sensor, and NI vision software tools, you can easily create distributed machine vision systems that transmit inspection results.
 NI Smart Cameras are designed to tightly integrate with the NI family of programmable automation controllers and human machine interfaces.
 A single LabVIEW project can contain NI Smart Camera inspections along with code for motion control, data acquisition, and operator interfaces.

 NI Smart Cameras are available in sensor resolutions from VGA to 5MP, with select resolutions also available in color.

 Real-Time Operating System and Onboard Processing

 All NI Smart Cameras use a real-time operating system for added reliability and determinism.
-The low-cost NI 1712 and NI 1732 feature a 400 MHz PowerPC processor while the best value NI 175x offerings feature a 600 MHz version.
+The low-cost NI 1712 and NI 1732 feature a 400 MHz PowerPC processor while the value NI 175x offerings feature a 600 MHz version.
 The high-performance NI 177x models feature a 1.6 GHz Intel Atom processor that runs on average 4 times faster than the PowerPC models.
 The chart below shows the relative performance of the models based on the performance of the NI 1712 and NI 1732 models.

 I/O and Industrial Connectivity